team-uhp/team-uhp.github.io/index.md

 For project owners,

 **Add Opening Page** <br>
 The add opening page is used for project posters to open positions for members they seek to recruit.
-They can specify the title for the position, add a description for project tasks, and schedule the dates for which the project is open to contributors.
+They can specify the title for the position, add a description for project tasks, and schedule the dates for which the project is open to contributors:

 <img class="padded" src="images\pages\owner-add-opening-page.png">